 Your business is expanding

 As your business grows and sales increases, providing your buyers with a seamless ordering and fulfillment experience will be critical.
 But instead of dedicating your time to resolving logistics and fulfillment operations, your time can be better spent on winning new customers.
-By outsourcing warehouse management or distribution to a 3PL partner, you can free up time to focus on what really matters for your business – and that’s sales.
+What you can do is outsource your warehouse management and distribution strategically.
+For instance, if you have an increasing number of customers in California, consider hiring a fulfillment center in Los Angeles.

 Your business is sensitive to seasonal fluctuations